 5. Keep records

 Business records can be kept manually, on the internet or computerized on platforms such as spreadsheets.
-Records make it easier to store and retrieve information needed to prepare financial statements.
+Records make it easier to store and retrieve the information needed to prepare financial statements.

 When it comes to any sort of business endeavor, a gentleman’s handshake is not usually enough.
 Record keeping serves as a legal way of establishing a business transaction between parties.

 Personal motivation can also be boosted by keeping records and monitoring progress.
-It helps ascertain if investment is profitable, needs improvement, or if it’s time to pull the plug.
+It helps ascertain if an investment is profitable, needs improvement, or if it’s time to pull the plug.

-6. Utilize agro marketing to the fullest:
+6. Utilize agro marketing to the fullest

 Technology has also improved agro marketing.
 The importance of agro marketing in agriculture is one that is often overlooked.